tencentyun/intlcloud-documents/yehe_doc/网络与CDN/全球应用加速/操作指南/接入管理/TCP（UDP）监听器管理_intl_en.md

       - RR: multiple origin servers perform origin-pull according to the RR policy.
       - Weighted RR: multiple origin servers perform origin-pull according to the weight ratio (you can set the weight of each origin server when binding the listener).
-      - Least Connections: this means to schedule the origin server with the least number of connections first.
+      - Least Connections: this means scheduling the origin server with the least number of connections first.
-      - Least Latency: this means to schedule the origin server with the least latency first.
+      - Least Latency: this means scheduling the origin server with the least latency first.
       - Secondary Origin Server: you can choose whether to enable primary/secondary origin server switch (to enable this feature, you must enable origin server health check).
       <blockquote class="d-mod-notice">
       					<div class="d-mod-title d-notice-title">